swiftlang/swift-foundation/Proposals/0017-expanded-calendar-support.md

 cal.compare(d1, d2)
 ```

-For Hindu calendars, this would only compare equal if they're both Adhika day or if they are both not.
-For non-Hindu calendars, isAdhikaDay property will be ignored.
+For Hindu calendars, this would only compare equal if their year, month, day, and repeated day values are all the same.
+For non-Hindu calendars, isRepeatedDay property will be ignored.

-**Third**, the calendar date arithmetic will be updated to correctly calculate the dates regarding `adhikaDay`.
-When working with Hindu calendars, as the leap days can occur at any position, looking for next day would have to involve recalculation.

-As a general rule, behavior of `isAdhikaDay` will replicate `isLeapMonth` in APIs doing matching and searching.
+As a general rule, behavior of `isRepeatedDay` will replicate `isLeapMonth` in APIs doing matching and searching.

 For example, let's explain what is the expected behavior in this API that enumerate the next date